Theatre of Fate

-Theatre of Fate is the second album by Brazilian heavy metal band Viper.
+Theatre of Fate is the second studio album by Brazilian heavy metal band Viper.
 It was re-released in 1997 by Paradoxx Music in a 2-in-1 edition with the Soldiers of Sunrise album.

 In a 2013 interview, when commenting on the production and recording of the album, vocalist Andre Matos said:

 "Moonlight" is based on Beethoven's "Moonlight Sonata".